eclipse-tractusx/portal-backend/src/framework/Framework.Logging/README.md

-# Catena-X Portal Backend Framework
+# Catena-X Portal Backend Framework Logging

-The Catena-X Portal Backend Framework library is a versatile .NET library that provides a set of powerful tools and utilities for common development tasks.
-This package simplifies various aspects of your application, including database interactions, asynchronous programming, file I/O, LINQ operations, logging, and database seeding.
+The Catena-X Portal Backend Framework Logging library provides a useful set of extensions for the logging with Serilog.

 This content is produced and maintained by the Eclipse Tractus-X project.